Skip to main content

 In this course you will improve your listening, reading, speaking and writing skills.
 You will also improve your vocabulary as we progress through the year.
 You will be able to discuss current events and controversial topics in Spanish.
 You will take a much more active role in the learning process this year and learn strategies which will help you in future college courses.
 Students can earn 3 college credits.

-SPAN 202 Advanced Spanish Conversation and Composition HVCC (formerly SPAN207-Spanish Conversation
+SPAN 202 Advanced Spanish Conversation and Composition HVCC

 GRADES 10-12

-PREREQUISITE: Students who have successfully completed SPAN 101 or students who have successfully completed Spanish 3 with a final school mark of 95% or higher AND a Spanish 3 teacher recommendation.
+Prerequisite: Students who have successfully completed SPAN 101 or students who have successfully completed Spanish 3 with a final school mark of 95% or higher AND a Spanish 3 teacher recommendation.

 NYS Seal of Civic Readiness Pathway